Kwaddo/snowline-forum/README.md

 # Forum Project

 Welcome to the Forum Project!
 This project is designed to create a simple and efficient forum for users to discuss various topics.
-The project was created by Ahmed Aburowais, Salman Nader, Moataz Ibrahim and Ali Khalaf.
+The project was created by Ahmed Aburowais, Salman Abboudi, Moataz Ibrahim and Ali Khalaf.

 ## Features